Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Multi-server Queueing Model with No Waiting Room

-We initially focus on the single-server Erlang-B queueing system to provide a simpler pathway to the multi-server setting.
-In \Cref{subsec:asymp_optimal_single_server}, we prove that asymptotic learning holds for the proposed policy $\Pi_{\mathrm{Alg1}}$ for any $\mu \in (0,+\infty)$ and valid function $f$.
-In \Cref{subsec:regret_analysis_single_server}, we evaluate the finite-time performance of our proposed policy in terms of the expected regret defined in \Cref{def:regret}.
+In this section, we focus on the Erlang-B queueing system to provide a simpler pathway to the queueing system with a non-zero waiting room.
+In \Cref{subsec:asymp_optimal_multi_server}, the convergence of $\pi_{\mathrm{Alg1}}$ to the optimal policy is shown by a martingale-based analysis coupled with the SLLN for martingale sequences.
+Then, in \Cref{subsec:regret_analysis_multi_server}, we evaluate the finite-time performance of our proposed policy in terms of the expected regret defined in \Cref{def:regret} using martingale concentration inequalities.

-\subsection{Asymptotic Optimality}
+\subsubsection{Asymptotic Optimality}

-In the single-server setting, the policy $\Pi_{\mathrm{Alg1}}$ is equivalent to the policy $\Pi_{\mathrm{Alg2}}$ that updates at each arrival, so $S(n)=n$ in \Cref{alg1}.
-With this in place, we describe a stochastic process whose limiting behavior will determine the performance of our learning scheme.
+First, we describe a stochastic process whose limiting behavior will determine the performance of our learning scheme.
 Define $\{\tilde{X}_n\}_{n=0}^\infty$ as